Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

   - Timeline adapter to broker between the JHelioviewer client and the backend timeline storage services (ODI and STAFF <http://www.staff.oma.be>).
 For the JHelioviewer client, it lists the available timeline datasets and serves the data in a JSON format.
   - A PFSS dataset, FITS static files produced regularly out of GONG magnetograms.
 The JHelioviewer client retrieves them on demand, based on a monthly listing (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
   - COMESEP service which subscribes to the COMESEP alert system, stores the alerts and makes them available to the JHelioviewer server in a JSON format.
-  - `GeometryServices` (<https://github.com/Helioviewer-Project/GeometryService>) implements a set of celestial computation services and communicates with the JHelioviewer client using the JSON format.
   - The Helioviewer web client (<https://github.com/Helioviewer-Project/helioviewer.org>), not relevant for this project.
 - The `esajpip` server, which delivers the image data streams to the JHelioviewer client using the JPIP protocol, built on top of the HTTP network protocol.
+- The `GeometryService` (<https://github.com/Helioviewer-Project/GeometryService>) server implements a set of celestial computation services and communicates with the JHelioviewer client using the JSON format.
 - The HEK server (<https://www.lmsal.com/hek/>) maintained by LMSAL which serves JSON formatted heliophysics events out of HER.
 The JHelioviewer client retrieves a curated list of space weather focused events.

 ## JPEG2000 Infrastructure ##